 Spring Farm is very fortunate to be surrounded by 110 acres of our own fields within the High Weald AONB (Area of Outstanding Natural Beauty).
 We have lived at Spring Farm since 1997 and in that time, we have always farmed in a wildlife sensitive way.

-As a result of our enthusiastic support for British wildlife, we do not use fertilisers or pesticides and the farm is blessed with a patchwork quilt of wild flower meadows, stands of trees, ancient woodland, natural springs and ponds.
+As a result of our enthusiastic support for British wildlife, we do not use fertilisers or pesticides.
+As a result, the farm is blessed with a patchwork quilt of wildflower meadows, stands of trees, ancient woodland, natural springs and ponds.

-If you come to Spring Farm to walk our alpacas you may be lucky enough to see a whole host of British wildlife and we will do our best to point out what we see and answer any questions you may have about the wildlife and the way we farm here.
+If you come to Spring Farm to walk our alpacas, you may be lucky enough to see a whole host of British wildlife.
+We will do our best to point out what we see and answer any questions you may have about the wildlife and the way we farm here.
 Please feel free to ask away whilst you are with us.

-In the Winter months there is less vegetation so the chance of seeing deer is at its highest – we regularly see Fallow deer on our walks.
+In the Winter months there is less vegetation so the chance of seeing the wild deer is at its highest.
+We regularly see hers of Fallow deer on our walks.
 We have seen both Fallow and Roe deer here at Spring Farm.

-In Spring, the farm comes alive and you may see bluebells in our ancient woodlands and wild orchids flowering in our wildflower meadows to name but two.
+In Spring, the farm comes alive!
+You may see bluebells in our ancient woodlands and wild orchids flowering in our wildflower meadows.
 The bird life is particularly active with buzzards calling regularly above the farm.

 In Autumn, the leaves start to change and put on a magnificent display with a russet and brown palette – we are next to Sheffield Park Gardens as well.

 Depending on the season, you may be fortunate to see any of the following: